These are The Ancient Melodies. They are arranged using mathematical constants in base 12, played in the 12 musical tones.

 The free sheet music ---> CLICK HERE

-You can hear for yourself that I used conventional chord progressions to arrange these digit sequences into the kind of music humans have been writing for decades, even centuries.
-Since these constants are hiding in plain sight, and required little intervention to reveal the underlying musical structure, it's highly likely that these songs have been playing throughout the Universe for millions, if not billions of years, discovered and written by intelligent life everywhere.
+You can hear for yourself that I used conventional chord progressions to arrange these digit sequences into the kind of music humans have been writing for centuries.
+Since these constants are hiding in plain sight, and required little intervention to reveal the melodic cleverness, it's likely that intelligent life throughout the Universe has also discovered them.
+This would mean that these works are already millions, if not billions of years old.

 The constants, when translated into a series of notes, contain implied melodic phrases.
 The simplest example would be to ask you to put spaces in this series of letters.

 The raw notes of pi and e in base 12 contain this kind of reason in the musical sense.
-There are many songs one could derive from the constants, but these songs are "implied" in the raw note sequences.
-These arrangements "optimize the inherent cleverness" within the digits.
+There are infinitely many songs one could derive from the constants, but these arrangements "optimize the inherent cleverness" within the digits.